 Clothing for babies and toddlers is expensive in the west, with outfits costing an arm and a leg for something the size of a doll’s dress.
-That’s why many visitors to Bangkok, Thailand shop for baby clothes while they’re in town.
+That’s why many visitors to Bangkok, Thailand shop for baby clothes while they are in town.

 Pratunam Market is open every day from 9am to 8pm and is located behind the Amari Watergate Hotel in downtown Bangkok.
 Any taxi driver can easily take you there.

-At JJ prices are cheap, butt shop around for quality as some stalls may be cheap, but they don’t always offer clothing that will last.
+At JJ prices are cheap, but shop around for quality as some stalls may be cheap, but they do not always offer clothing that will last.

 After shopping at Chatuchak Weekend Market, also check behind the market in the new Chatuchak Mall.
 Similar to the market in that it’s full of small stalls, it’s air conditioned, prices are slightly higher but, if you buy from the stalls in the mezzanine area, you’ll often find bargains.